bcnotario/ML_Projects/DigitClassifier/R_scripts/README.md

 # Digit Classifiers
-Various methods to solve the full 10-digit MNIST handwritten digit classification task
+Various classification methods to solve the full 10-digit MNIST handwritten digit classification task

 ### Mixture Model Digit Classifier
 Mixture of Bernoullis using the Expectation-Maximization algorithm where the specified total mixtures needs to be